A Trip from Auckland to Muriwai Beach

 Things to do at Muriwai Beach

 Muriwai Beach itself is actually a couple of kilometers long, Exploring it is best done by driving along Coast Road.
-There are a couple different car parks along this road that allow visitors to access the beach with a short walk.
+There are a couple of different car parks along this road that allows visitors to access the beach with a short walk.

 To the south of Muriwai Beach are some large cliffs.
 These cliffs are where the Gannet Colony nests from August to March every year (keep reading for more information on the Gannet Colony.)
 Just south of the cliffs is another beach definitely worth visiting called Maori Bay.
 Maori Bay is much smaller than Muriwai Beach and is often much less busy.